christiandudel/dtms/README.md

 This package is currently undergoing development and many functions are experimental.
-The content of this repository will change in the future, and functions and features might be added or removed without warning.
+The content of this repository will change in the future, and functions and features might be removed or changed without warning.

 ## Installation